rhobs/configuration/docs/sop/observatorium.md

 ### Impact

-Issues either with the hosted cluster, Red Hat SSO and incorrect auth information can result in Observatorium API endpoints fail to serve the traffic.
+Issues either with the hosted cluster, Red Hat SSO and incorrect auth information can result in Observatorium API endpoints are either inaccessible to users or fail to serve the traffic.

 ### Summary

-Observatorium API endpoints for metrics are not serving the traffic.
+Users of Observatorium service for metrics are not able to access API endpoints or not able to receive valid (HTTP 200 code) responses.

 ### Severity